aabdikul/aabdikul.github.io/_posts/2019-09-01-a_brief_visit_to_core_object_oriented_ruby_concepts.markdown

 aida.bye
 ```

-Looking at this very simplified code, I can see that I'm creating a new class, "Person".
+Looking at this very simplified code, one can see that I'm creating a new class, "Person".
 Within that person class, I have a setter and getter method (we will get into this later).
 Then, I have the simple methods, "hi" and "bye".
 In this code, "aida" becomes a new instance of the person class because I'm creating that instance by invoking the `.new` method.
 Once I've created this instance, I can then have this instance variable (aida) leverage the methods in that class `.bye` and `.hi`.
 When I use these methods, I'll receive the below result in my terminal:

 ```
-aida.hi = "Hi!"
+"Hi Aida!"
-aida.bye = "Bye!"
+"Bye Aida!"
 ```

 **Attribute Accessors**

 Before jumping to class variables, I want to touch on attribute accessor methods.
-These handy macros work to take the extra effort out of always creating setter and getter methods.
+These handy macros work to take the extra effort out of always creating setter (writer) and getter (reader) methods.
 A setter method "sets" an instance variable equal to a value.
 It also gives us the ability to make changes to the instance variable, should this be necessary.
-The below demonstrates a setter method:
+The below demonstrates a writer method:

 ```
 def name=(my_name)